isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    cannot be processed correctly the server logs it, discards the row, and goes on to the next row.
 This parameter can be used to set a limit on the number of such discards that can occur, after which the server abandons the effort and exits.
-The default value of 0 disables the limit and allows the server to process the entire file, regardless of how many rows are discarded.
+The default value of "0" disables the limit and allows the server to process the entire file, regardless of how many rows are discarded.

+An example configuration of the memfile backend is presented below:

 ::